 Affecting more than 16.5 million people in the United States, coronary artery disease is the country’s leading cause of death in both men and women.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, board-certified interventional cardiologist and endovascular specialist Oghenerukevwe Odiete, MD, FACC, provides evidence-based, personalized care to patients with coronary artery disease.
+At Peachstate Advanced Cardiac and Endovascular (PACE) located throughout Georgia, board-certified interventional cardiologist and vascular specialist Oghenerukevwe Odiete, MD, FACC, provides evidence-based, personalized care to patients with coronary artery disease.
 If you think you might have coronary artery disease, contact Peachstate Advanced Cardiac and Endovascular (PACE).

 Coronary artery disease (CAD) occurs when the coronary arteries begin to narrow or become clogged or hardened.
 This is typically the result of cholesterol or fat buildup in your artery walls.
 Because your coronary arteries supply blood to your heart, clogs and narrow arteries make it difficult to pass blood smoothly.

 Over time, your coronary arteries can become narrowed or clogged to the point that your heart may not receive enough oxygen, leading to chest pain, or even a heart attack, in some cases.

 Some of the most common coronary artery disease symptoms in both men and women include:

 While women can experience the above CAD symptoms, they are also more likely than men to have: